 What Is Garden Mulch?

-You will be familiar with the leaf and twig matter that makes up the forest or bush floor.
-Over the years, trees constantly drop leaves and twigs to the ground in the bush.
-Also, the bush is filled with many forms of animals, both large and small who go about their business and indeed doing their business (pooing), foraging and eventually dying there.
-The resulting decay of organic matter and carcases, constitutes the forest floor’s natural mulch and compost that help nurture the plants and animals that depend upon it.
-This mulch is predominantly organic in nature but still supplemented by foliage (living mulch) and stone (inorganic) you’ll find in the bush and forest floor.
+You may be familiar with the leaf and twig matter that comprises the forest or bush floor.
+Over time, trees continuously shed leaves and twigs onto the ground in the bush.
+Additionally, the bush is inhabited by various animals, both large and small, who go about their activities, including defecating, foraging, and eventually dying.
+The resulting decomposition of organic matter and carcasses forms the natural mulch and compost that nourish the plants and animals relying on it.
+This mulch consists mainly of organic material but is also supplemented by foliage (living mulch) and stones (inorganic) found in the bush and forest floor.

-However, the domestic garden cannot sustain that level of leaf and twig drop, poo and decay that the bush provides to nurture and rejuvenate itself.
-So we as gardeners, need to seek suitable alternatives to use as mulch.
-Just like in the forest or bush the garden mulch has a number of purposes and comes in three different types…Organic, Living and Inorganic.
+However, the domestic garden cannot sustain the same level of leaf and twig accumulation, fecal matter, and decomposition that the bush provides for its own nourishment and rejuvenation.
+Therefore, as gardeners, we need to find suitable alternatives to use as mulch.
+Similar to the forest or bush, garden mulch serves several purposes and can be classified into three types: organic, living, and inorganic.

 There Are Three Categories Of Landscape Mulch…